LEE-FELIR (F)

 • 2.
 The primary goal of a supervised learning model is to:

-B) Memorize the entire training dataset perfectly.
+A) Memorize the entire training dataset perfectly.

-C) Generalize from the training data to make accurate predictions on new, unseen data.
+B) Gen@eralize from the training data to make accurate predictions on new, unseen data.

-D) Discover hidden patterns without any guidance.
+C) Discover hidden patterns without any guidance.

 • 3.
 In the analogy of a child learning from flashcards, the animal's name on the card represents what component of supervised learning?

-C) The input features.
+A) The input features.

-D) The model's parameters.
+B) The model's parameters.

 • 4.
 Which of the following tasks is a classic example of a classification problem?

-B) Diagnosing a tumor as malignant or benign based on medical images.
+B) Diagnosing @a tumor as malignant or benign based on medical images.

-C) Estimating the annual revenue of a company.
+D) Estimating the annual revenue of a company.

 • 5.
 A model that predicts the continuous value of a stock price for the next day is solving a:

-A) Clustering problem.
+A) Dimensionality reduction problem.

-B) Dimensionality reduction problem.
+B) Classification problem.

-C) Regression problem.
+C) Regressio@n problem.

-D) Classification problem.
+D) Clustering problem.

 • 6.
 What is the core objective of unsupervised learning?

-A) To classify emails into spam and non-spam folders.
+B) To classify emails into spam and non-spam folders.

-B) To achieve perfect accuracy on a held-out test set.
+C) To achieve perfect accuracy on a held-out test set.

-D) To discover the inherent structure, patterns, or relationships within unlabeled data.
+D) To @discover the inherent structure, patterns, or relationships within unlabeled data.

 • 7.
 In the analogy of a child grouping toys without instructions, the act of putting all the cars together is most similar to which unsupervised learning technique?

-A) Classification.
+B) Classification.

-B) Regression.
+C) Regression.

-D) Clustering.
+D) C@lustering.

 • 8.
 Grouping customers based solely on their purchasing behavior, without pre-defined categories, is an application of: